 - Weight: 277g

 The Pioneer 9 from North St. Bags is a custom, made-in-the-USA bag that looks like nothing else on the trail.
 Constructed with waterproof sailcloth and oversized waterproof zippers, the Pioneer is easily the most durable bag on this list.
-While the Pioneer is not a cycling-specific bag, it works on many levels for mountain biking, while crossing over to many more of life’s tasks and travels. $58 gets you in the door with just the 2.65L bag itself with the option to add a belt ($13), bicycle handlebar straps ($13), or an internal pocket organizer ($19).
+While the Pioneer is not a cycling-specific bag, it works on many levels for mountain biking, while crossing over to many more of life’s tasks and travels.

 - Colors: approximately 16